-- 42. In alignment with FDES component 2, this component includes indicators on environmental resources and their use, with a focus on measuring stocks and changes in stocks of these resources and their use for production and consumption. - 43.
-Changes in the stocks of environmental resources include additions and reductions, from both anthropogenic and natural activities.
+43. In alignment with FDES component 2, this component includes indicators on environmental resources and their use, with a focus on measuring stocks and changes in stocks of these resources and their use for production and consumption.

+44. Changes in the stocks of environmental resources include additions and reductions, from both anthropogenic and natural activities.
 In the case of non-renewable resources, continued extraction usually leads eventually to the depletion of the resource.
 For renewable resources, if extraction (e.g., abstraction, removal and harvesting) exceeds natural regeneration and humanmade replenishment, the resource is depleted.
 Depletion, in physical terms, is the decrease in the quantity of the stock of a natural resource over an accounting period that is due to the extraction of the natural resource by economic units occurring at a level greater than that of regeneration.
-See FDES component 2. - 44.
-Material footprint and domestic material consumption are two important composite indicators that integrate information on extraction and use of different environmental resources.
+See FDES component 2.

+45. Material footprint and domestic material consumption are two important composite indicators that integrate information on extraction and use of different environmental resources.
 Therefore, they cannot be assigned to a specific FDES topic, even if they belong to the component "environmental resources and their use".
-See table 10.
+See table 11 below.

-Table 10 Composite indicators of the component "environmental resources and their use"
+Comp Composite indicators of the component "environmental resources and their use" ID Name of indicator Priority indicator Comments